binilasanki/mlym-mozhi-Keyman/README.md

 You are welcomed to collaborate in this project.
 The Keyman keybaord development is not a big task.
 So even if you are not a developer, you can still contribute to this project.
 To participate in this project you'll need the Keyman Developer application, which can be downloaded from [here](https://keyman.com/developer/).
 Once you download and install Keyman desktop on your computer, visit the [Developer Support page](https://help.keyman.com/developer/9.0/guides/) and [Keyman Keyboard Languge page](https://help.keyman.com/developer/language/) to learn more about how to write Keyman Keybaords.

 ### Setting up your system for collaboration
+This project is an open source project.
+That means you are invited to participate in the development of this project.
+You don't have to be a programmer to participate in this project.
+If you are excited about this project, you can contribute to this project by [reporting issues], [improving the documentation] or [share about this project].

+In this project we will use Git as our Version Control Software.
+Since you are reading this, you might already know that this project is hosted on GitHub.
+You should also [install a Git client](https://services.github.com/on-demand/windows/) software on your local machine.
 We will use the [Git Forking Workflow](https://www.atlassian.com/git/tutorials/comparing-workflows#forking-workflow) for this project.
 Take a moment to read through this link and learn the workflow and philosophy.
 If you are new you git and version controlling system, you may want to take the interactive training offered on the [Atlasian Website](https://www.atlassian.com/git/tutorials/learn-git-with-bitbucket-cloud).

 Here is an overview of the workflow
   - Fork this repository.